PLJNS/SelfSizingCollectionViewCell/README.md

 ## License

-SelfSizingCollectionViewCell is available under the MIT license.
+SelfSizingCollectionViewController is available under the MIT license.
 See the LICENSE file for more info.